Visualize This: 2D and 3D Graphics Programming for Web Apps

 Who first decided to visualize information? — Our ancestors who depicted the hunting scenes on the cave walls?
 Astronomers who drew star maps?
-Or grocery shop owners who began use sign boards to advertise their services? — Never mind!
-Visualization has come a long way and today came to a complex 2D and 3D graphics.
+Or grocery shop owners who began to use signboards to advertise their services? — Never mind!
+Visualization has come a long way and today came to complex 2D and 3D graphics.

 Another example is the custom bag designer from LaikaiLike.
 Using this application, shoppers can choose the size of the handbag, the material, locks, and buttons.
 The finished bag is an exact copy of its prototype.

 2D and 3D graphics libraries: from theory to practice